nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_allergy_list.md

 This Resource acts as a container for the allergies.
 The following is an example of the main elements used:

 - identifier - uniquely identifies this list of allergies (UUIDs)
+- code - the type of list (for example SNOMED CT concept for "ended allergy")
 - status - should always be "current"
 - mode - should always be "snapshot"
 - subject - a reference to the patient whose allergy list this is